official site for the city of cordele, ga

 What if I smell gas?

 The odorant added to natural gas smells like “rotten eggs”.
-If you smell gas, evacuate immediately,leaving doors open.
-Don’t not look for leak or stop to open windows.
+If you smell gas, evacuate immediately, leaving doors open.
+Do not look for a leak or stop to open windows.
 Do not turn on or off any electrical appliances, including light switches or fans.
 Do not use telephones or cell phones.
 Do not light matches, lighters, or smoke in the area.
 Go to a safe location and call Public Works at 229-276-2541 or 911.

 Can I get gravel or dirt from the City?

-The City does not provide gravel, dirt or other materials to fill holes on private property, nor do we sell it.
-We are prohibited, by law, from selling material and equipment to the public without offering it to bid.
-All equipment and material the City sells will be offered to bid on www.govdeals.com.
+The City does not provide gravel, dirt, or other materials to fill holes on private property, nor do we sell it.
+We are prohibited, by law, from selling material and equipment to the public without offering it for bid.
+All equipment and materials the city sells will be offered for bid on www.govdeals.com.

-The City will not remove any tree or limbs on private property.
-If the property owner (within City Limits) will cut the tree up into pieces no larger than 3' long, put the road and notify Advanced Disposal, they will pick it up.
-You can request a pick up from Advanced Disposal by calling 229-273-4536.
+The City will not remove any trees or limbs on private property.
+If the property owner (within City Limits) cuts the tree up into pieces no larger than 3' long, places the pieces by the road, and notifies Express Disposal, they will pick it up.
+You can request a pickup from Express Disposal by calling (229) 352-4300 or visit www.expressdisposal.co

-All trees removed by the City are located on City Right-of-Ways and present an immediate threat to life or property.
-The removal of any tree on City ROW, not classified by an immediate threat, requires the approval of the Cordele Tree Board.
+All trees removed by the city are located on the city right-of-way and present an immediate threat to life or property.
+The removal of any tree on the city right-of-way, not classified as an immediate threat, requires the approval of the Cordele Tree Board.
 Contact the City Manager’s office for information concerning the Tree Board.

 When does mosquito control start?